shidel-dev/app_figures/README.md

 ####Using AppFigures::Client's initialize method directly

-this can take an options has
+this can take an options hash

 ```ruby
 AppFigures::Client.new({credentials: 'base 64 encoded username:password', client_key: 'your client key'})